 Watering jalapeño plants

-This is perhaps one of the most common problems people have when growing jalapeños in pots: overwatering.
+This is perhaps the most common problem people have when growing jalapeños in pots: overwatering.
 Don’t over-care for your pepper plants!

 Here are some basic rules to follow when watering your peppers:

 - Allow the plants to dry out between waterings.
 The first inch or so of soil should be dry before applying more water.
-Peppers prefer dry conditions over moist.
-Thankfully, over-watering is difficult when growing in pots.
+Thankfully, over-watering is difficult when growing in well-drained pots.

 - Water in the early morning or evening.
 Watering in the evening is our preference.
 The water will have time to absorb into the roots with minimal evaporation from the hot sun.

-- Don’t just water ‘every X number of days.’
+- Don’t just water ‘every x-number of days.’
 When it is hot and sunny, your jalapeños will use much more water than on cloudy, cooler days.
-Pay attention to the plant and only water when you are sure they need it!
+Pay attention to the plant and only water when you are sure it needs it!

 Learn (a lot) more about watering pepper plants in our article here.